 - MED STCW Proficiency in Survival Craft and Rescue Boats

 - GMDSS Restricted Operator Certificate – Marine Commercial

 - Electronic Chart Display and Information System (ECDIS)

 - Marine Advanced First Aid

 - General Ship Knowledge, Level 3;

 - Navigation Safety, Level 1 and Orals Preparation

 - Leadership and Teamwork

-- Electronic Positioning System (Former SEN Level 1A – coming in 2018)
+- Electronic Positioning System (Former SEN Level 1A) Click here to register.

 - A steering testimonial attesting to the applicant’s ability to steer.